pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 ### Follow the instructions on writing for MkDocs

 Consult the article on [writing for MkDocs](mkdocs.md).
-This documentation is fairly formalized.
-Each type of information has its own specific formatting.
+Each type of information in this documentation has its own specific formatting.
 The linked article explains how to use Markdown and MkDocs to format each type of information.

 ### Try it yourself

 The best way to understand how to use a feature of pretix is trying to use that feature yourself.
-If you want to document, say, how to use the seating plan editor, log into your pretix account and use the feature editor yourself.
+If you want to document, for instance, how to use the seating plan editor, log into your pretix account and use the feature editor yourself.
 Note every step you have to take and every issue you encounter along the way.
-This brings you fairly close to a complete step-by-step guide for the feature.
+This brings you close to a complete step-by-step guide for the feature.

 ### Add cross-references